Willson Center hosts second Georgia Humanities Symposium in Columbus, Ga. with Georgia Humanities

 - To discover if we can build this conversation into a sustainable and durable framework for connecting innovation and advocacy for the humanities in the Southeast to other regional and national initiatives, with a view to increasing our collective visibility and competitiveness, in particular with foundations, endowments, and private support.

-This will be the second of three annual meetings during which we will share experiences of projects, grants, and innovations in humanities research and teaching.
+This was the second of three annual meetings during which participants shared experiences of projects, grants, and innovations in humanities research and teaching.

 The Georgia Humanities Symposium is made possible by the generosity of The Andrew W. Mellon Foundation through a grant to the Global Georgia Initiative of the Willson Center for Humanities and Arts at the University of Georgia.